 After completing these steps, Krita will be installed on your system using the Flatpak and Flathub package manager, providing a secure and sandboxed environment for your digital painting needs.

 Snap is a user-friendly way to manage and deploy software on Ubuntu.
-In this alternative installation method section, we’ll walk you through the steps to install Krita on Ubuntu 22.04 or 20.04.
+In this alternative installation method section, we’ll walk you through installing Krita on Ubuntu.

 Canonical, the company behind Ubuntu, developed Snap for easy software management.
 While most Ubuntu systems already have Snap, you can install it with this command if it’s missing: